Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 ## 13.2.
 Delete images when attribute is empty, variable content based on group membership
 You can avoid creating multiple templates which only differ by the images contained by only creating one template containing all images and marking this images to be deleted when a certain replacement variable is empty.

-Just add the text `$<name of the replacement variable>DELETEEMPTY$` (for example: `$CURRENTMAILBOXEXTATTR10DELETEEMPTY$` ) to the description or alt text of the image.
+Just add the text `$<name of the replacement variable>DELETEEMPTY$` (for example: `$CurrentMailboxExtattr10deleteempty$` ) to the description or alt text of the image.
 Taking the example, the image is deleted when extension attribute 10 of the current mailbox is empty.

-This can be combined with the `GroupsSIDs` attribute of the current mailbox to only keep images when the mailbox is member of a certain group.
+This can be combined with the `GroupsSIDs` attribute of the current mailbox or current user to only keep images when the mailbox is member of a certain group.

 Examples:
-- A signature should only show a social network icon with an associated link when there is data in the extension attribute 10:
+- A signature should only show a social network icon with an associated link when there is data in the extension attribute 10 of the mailbox:
-  - Insert the icon of the social network in the template, set the hyperlink target to '$CURRENT[...]EXTATTR10$' and add '$CURRENT[...]EXTATTR10DELETEEMPTY$' to the description of the picture.
+  - Insert the icon of the social network in the template, set the hyperlink target to '$CurrentMailboxExtattr10$' and add '$CurrentMailboxExtattr10Deleteempty$' to the description of the picture.
-    - When using embedded and linked pictures, you can also set the file name to '$CURRENT[...]EXTATTR10DELETEEMPTY$'
+    - When using embedded and linked pictures, you can also set the file name to '$CurrentMailboxExtattr10Deleteempty$'
-- A signature should only contain a certain image when the current mailbox is member of a specified group:
+- A signature should only contain a certain image when the current mailbox is a member of the Marketing group:
   - Create a new replacement variable.
-We use '$CURRENTMAILBOX-ISMEMBEROF-MARKETING$' in the following example.
+We use '$CurrentMailbox-ismemberof-marketing$' in the following example.
-    - Get the SID of the Marketing group and check if the current mailbox is a member of this SID.
     - Attention on-prem users: If Domain Local Active Directory groups are involved, you need to set the `IncludeMailboxForestDomainLocalGroups` parameter to `true` when running Set-OutlookSignatures, so that the SIDs of these groups are considered too.
-    - If the current mailbox is a member, give '$CURRENTMAILBOX-ISMEMBEROF-MARKETING$' any value.
-If not, give '$CURRENTMAILBOX-ISMEMBEROF-MARKETING$' no value (NULL or an empty string).
+    - If the current mailbox is a member, give '$CurrentMailbox-ismemberof-marketing$' any value.
+If not, give '$CurrentMailbox-ismemberof-marketing$' no value (NULL or an empty string).
-    - The code for all this is just one line:
+    - The code for all this is just one line - it is long, but you only have to modify three strings right at the beginning:
       ```
-      # Check if current mailbox is member of group 'EXAMPLEDOMAIN\GROUPNAME' and set $ReplaceHash['$CURRENTMAILBOX-ISMEMBEROF-MARKETING$'] accordingly
+      # Check if current mailbox is member of group 'EXAMPLEDOMAIN\Marketing' and set $ReplaceHash['$CurrentMailbox-ismemberof-marketing$'] accordingly
       #
-      # Replace 'EXAMPLEDOMAIN\GROUPNAME' with the group you are searching for
+      # Replace 'EXAMPLEDOMAIN Marketing' with the domain and group you are searching for.
+Use 'EntraID' or 'AzureAD' instead of 'EXAMPLEDOMAIN' to only search Entra ID/Azure AD/Graph
-      # Replace '$CURRENTMAILBOX-ISMEMBEROF-MARKETING$' with the replacement variable that should be used
+      # Replace '$CurrentMailbox-ismemberof-marketing$' with the replacement variable that should be used
+      # Replace 'CurrentMailbox' with 'CurrentUser' if you do not want to check the current mailbox group SIDs, but the group SIDs of the current user's mailbox
       #
-      # The 'GroupsSIDs' attribute is only available for the current mailbox, not for the current user or any manager
+      # The 'GroupsSIDs' attribute is available for the current mailbox and the current user, but not for the managers of these two
-      #   It contains the mailbox's SID and SIDHistory, the SID and SIDHistory of all groups the mailbox belongs to (nested), and also considers group membership (nested) across trusts.
+      #   It contains the mailboxes' SID and SIDHistory, the SID and SIDHistory of all groups the mailbox belongs to (nested), and also considers group membership (nested) across trusts.
       #   Attention on-prem users: If Active Directory groups of the Domain Local type are queried, you need to set the `IncludeMailboxForestDomainLocalGroups` parameter to `true` when running Set-OutlookSignatures, so that the SIDs of these groups are considered in GroupsSIDs, too.
       #
-      @(@('EXAMPLEDOMAIN\GROUPNAME', '$CURRENTMAILBOX-ISMEMBEROF-MARKETING$'), @()) | Where-Object { $_ } | ForEach-Object { if ($ADPropsCurrentMailbox.GroupsSids -icontains $(try { ((New-Object System.Security.Principal.NTAccount($(($_[0] -split '\\')[0]), $(($_[0] -split '\\')[1]))).Translate([System.Security.Principal.SecurityIdentifier])).Value } catch { 'Invalid SID because group not found' })) { $ReplaceHash[$_[1]] = 'yes' } else { $ReplaceHash[$_[1]] = '' } }
+      @(@('CurrentMailbox', '$CurrentMailbox-IsMemberOf-Marketing$', 'EXAMPLEDOMAIN Marketing'), @()) | Where-Object { $_ } | Foreach-Object { if ((Get-Variable -Name "ADProps$($_[0])" -ValueOnly).GroupsSids -icontains ResolveToSid($_2]) ) { $ReplaceHash[$_[1]] = 'yes' } else { $ReplaceHash[$_[1]] = $null } }
       ```
-  - Insert the image in the template, and add '$CURRENTMAILBOX-ISMEMBEROF-MARKETINGDELETEEMPTY$' to the description of the picture.
+  - Insert the image in the template, and add '$CurrentMailbox-IsMemberOf-MarketingDeleteempty$' to the description of the picture.
-    - When using embedded and linked pictures, you can also set the file name to '$CURRENTMAILBOX-ISMEMBEROF-MARKETINGDELETEEMPTY$'
+    - When using embedded and linked pictures, you can also set the file name to '$CurrentMailbox-IsMemberOf-MarketingDeleteempty$'

 # 14. Outlook Web
 If the currently logged-in user has configured his personal mailbox in Outlook, the default signature for new emails is configured in Outlook Web automatically.